aspiers/book-indices/README.md

 extremely welcome to do so
 [right now](https://help.github.com/articles/creating-and-editing-files-in-your-repository)!

+## How to use these indices

+If you have a PDF of a real / fake book whose contents are described by one of these indices, you can split the large PDF into many small PDF files, one per song, using my [PDFexploder tool](https://github.com/aspiers/PDFexploder).

 ## How to contribute

 The format of these index files is extremely simple to understand, so